dragoonDorise/EmuDeck/latest.md

 - RetroArch settings will be backed up before update.
 Settings files for this are no longer replaced.
 The options are updated or appended.
 - Installing PluginLoader (powertools) now activates dev mode and installs the new version of the loader and plugin.
 Reboot may be required
 - CHD script Renamed to Emudeck Compression Tool.
 New support for Wii games to convert them to rvz format
+- Preserve custom Artwork on Steam Rom Manager on second scans
 - ... too much more to fit here!